ldutoit/huttoni_pilot/README.md

 Using the Geneious software, we created one circular genome visualization:
 ![figure_cache/CircularGenome.png](figure_cache/circularplot/CircularGenome.png)

 It includes the 13278bp of tenebrosus.
+A higher resolution figure is available in pdf.
 We  left an empty 3000bp bp at the end.
 This is the approximate length of the missing sequences suggested when aligned to the complete mitochondrion of the distant Gibbula umbilicalis (GENBANK: KX646541.1 ).
 All the files necessary are within the folder [(figure_cache/circularplot/]((figure_cache/circularplot/)